ARTC Steering Board

 Professor Lim has also previously held several key appointments in A*STAR, including as Director of the SERC Engineering Cluster where he established and managed strategic programmes in Future of Manufacturing, Marine & Offshore, Urban Solutions and MedTech.
 Professor Lim’s industry experience includes positions as Head of Product Development at a Singapore manufacturing company; Chief Technology Officer and co-founder of two medical imaging and robotics start-ups in Singapore and Boston.

-Professor Lim holds several patents, and is a recipient of numerous technology awards including the Innovator’s Award from the Prime Minister’s Office.
-He was educated at Imperial College, Massachusetts Institute of Technology, the National University of Singapore, and INSEAD.
+Professor Lim holds several patents, and is the recipient of numerous technology awards, including the Innovator’s Award from the Prime Minister’s Office.
+He was educated at Imperial College, the Massachusetts Institute of Technology, the National University of Singapore, and INSEAD.

 Dr Hamid Mughal